docker/docs/install/dtr-vhd-azure.md

 # Set the Trusted Registry domain name

 At this point, the Docker Trusted Registry Administrator site should warn that the Domain Name is not set.
+While you can use the public IP address that the portal created, you may find it more convenient to create a fully qualified domain name (FQDN).
+Refer to the <a href="https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-create-fqdn-on-portal/" target="_blank">Microsoft Azure documentation</a>.

 1. Select Settings from the global nav bar at the top of the page.